maxwellbenton2/what-is-p5-skills-based-intros/README.md

 ## What is p5

 [p5][p5-home] is a library, or collection of code, that makes it easier to quickly create visual experiences in the browser.
 It accomplishes this by [abstracting][abstraction] certain technologies and interfaces that can be cumbersome to work with as a burgeoning programmer.
-Perhaps most notably, p5 makes it quick and easy to work with the HTML `<canvas>` element. `<canvas>` works just as it is named: we describe precisely which lines and shapes should be drawn within the element.
+Most notably, p5 makes it quick and easy to work with the HTML `<canvas>` element. `<canvas>` works just as it is named: to use it you describe precisely which lines and shapes should be drawn within the element.

 ## Incorporating the p5 Library